kenichi/angelo/README.md

 as the only argument.
 This socket is an instance of Reel's [WebSocket](https://github.com/celluloid/reel/blob/master/lib/reel/websocket.rb) class, and, as such, responds to methods like `on_message` and `on_close`.
-A service-wide `on_pong` handler (defined at the class-level of the Angelo app) is available to customize the behavior when a pong frame comes back from a connected websocket client.
+A service-wide `on_pong` handler (defined at the

+a connected websocket client.

 ##### `websockets` helper